everyday-as/gmodstore-java-sdk/docs/AddonPurchasesApi.md

 <a name="updateAddonPurchase"></a>
 # **updateAddonPurchase**
-> InlineResponse2011 updateAddonPurchase(body, addonId, userId, with)
+> AddonPurchaseResponse updateAddonPurchase(body, addonId, userId, with)

 Update a purchase for an addon